siqirua/tp/docs/DeveloperGuide.md

 Step 4.
 The command execution will then parse the grade threshold value based on empty space and stores them locally.
 Then, it will call `Model#getStudentBook()` and will calculate for every student, what tag the student will get based on the total score.
-Modulight will then execute `editStudentCommand` on every student to assign them with the grade tag.
+ModuLight will then execute `editStudentCommand` on every student to assign them with the grade tag.
 All the calculations will be run in the
 `autoGradeCommand`.